svssathvik7/docs/docs/developers/sdk/Sdk.md

 import DocCardList from '@theme/DocCardList';

 # Garden SDK
-The **Garden SDK** is a set of typescript packages that allow you to bridge Bitcoin to EVM-based chains.
+The **Garden SDK** is a set of typescript packages that allow you to bridge Bitcoin to EVM or non-EVM chains.
 It is an abstraction over the Garden APIs, allowing developers to integrate Garden components into their dApps easily.

 Want to know how everything works internally?
 Check out [Core Concepts](./CoreConcepts.md).

 ## Features
-- **Cross-chain Swaps**: Swap assets between Bitcoin and EVM-based chains.
+- **Cross-chain swaps**: Swap assets between Bitcoin and EVM or non EVM chains.
 - **OTAs**: Create one-time Bitcoin accounts using your Web3 providers, giving you access to all Bitcoin wallet features.
 ### Integrating Garden SDK v2